MUSIC AT NICHOLLS

 MUS 162.
 Performance Course.
 1-0-3.
 Prerequisite: MUS 161.
 Open to music minors, non-majors, and as a minor performance course for music majors.
 May be repeated for credit if content differs.(50.0903)

 MUS 169.
-Class Piano.
-1-0-2.
+Class Piano I. 1-0-2.
 Co-requisite: MUS 119.
-Beginning piano for music majors and music minors.
-Sp only.
+Beginning keyboard skills course for music majors and music minors.
+Group piano instruction focused on foundational musicianship skills.
+Music theory concepts will be reinforced through keyboard applications.
 (50.0903)

 MUS 171.
 Performance Course.
 2-0-6.
 Co-requisite: MUS 100.
 Individual instruction.
 Open to music majors only by audition.
 Performance examination required at the end of the semester.
 May be repeated for credit if content differs.
 (50.0903)